Conditional Quantile Processes based on Series or Many Regressors: Asymptotic Theory for QR-Series Coefficient Processes

-This method is closely related to another approach to inference, which we refer to here as the gradient bootstrap method.
+for some $\varepsilon'>0$.
+The stated bound continues to hold in $P$-probability if we replace the unconditional probability $P$ by the conditional probability $P^*$. \end{theorem} This theorem is the fourth main result together with Theorems \ref{Thm:MainULAstar}, \ref{thm: gaussian method}, and \ref{Thm:MainBootstrap} below on gradient bootstrap, Gaussian, and weighted bootstrap methods.
+The pivotal method is closely related to another approach to inference, which we refer to as the gradient bootstrap method.
 This approach was previously introduced by Parzen, Wei and Ying \cite{ParzenWeiYing1994} for parametric models with fixed dimension.
-We extend it to a considerably more general nonparametric series framework.
-The main idea is to generate draws $\widehat \beta^*(\cdot)$ of the QR process as solutions to QR problems with gradients perturbed by a pivotal quantity $\mathbb{U}^*_n(\cdot)/\sqrt{n}$.
-In particular, let us define a gradient bootstrap draw $\widehat \beta^*(u)$ as the solution to the problem \be \min_{\beta \in \Bbb{R}^m}\En [\rho_{u} (Y_i - Z_i'\beta)] - \mathbb{U}^*_n(u)'\beta/\sqrt{n}, \ee for each $u \in \mathcal{U}$, where $\mathbb{U}^*_{n}(\cdot)$ is defined in (\ref{Def:U}).
-The problem is solved many times for independent draws of $\mathbb{U}^*_{n}(\cdot)$, and the distribution of $\sqrt{n}(\widehat \beta(\cdot) - \beta(\cdot))$ is approximated by the empirical distribution of the bootstrap draws of $\sqrt{n}(\widehat \beta^*(\cdot) - \widehat\beta(\cdot))$.
+We extend it to the considerably more general series framework studied in this paper.
+The main idea is to generate for all $u\in\mathcal U$ the gradient bootstrap estimator $\widehat \beta^*(u)$ as the solution to the perturbed QR problem \be \min_{\beta \in \Bbb{R}^m}\Big(\En [\rho_{u} (Y_i - Z_i'\beta)] - \mathbb{U}^*(u)'\beta/\sqrt{n}\Big), \ee where $\mathbb{U}^*(u)$ is defined in (\ref{Def:U*}).
+Then, as shown in the next theorem, one can use the conditional distribution of the process $\sqrt n(\hat \beta^*(\cdot) - \hat\beta(\cdot)) = \{\sqrt n(\hat \beta^*(u) - \hat\beta(u))\colon u\in\mathcal U\}$ given the data, which can be simulated, to approximate the distribution of the process $J^{-1}(\cdot)\mathbb U^*(\cdot)$, and, via Theorem \ref{Thm:MainULA}, also of the process $\sqrt n(\hat\beta(\cdot) - \beta(\cdot))$.